-If an incident occurs, BRS requires that compliance with APHIS regulations quickly be restored to protect U.S. agriculture, the food supply, and the environment.
+If an incident occurs, our focus is to quickly restore compliance with regulatory requirements to protect U.S. agriculture and prevent inadvertent commingling within the food supply.
 Incidents with low potential impacts may require simple remedial actions, such as correcting clerical errors, installing fencing, or improving monitoring procedures.
-Serious incidents (such as unauthorized or accidental releases) may require destruction of research plots, quarantine of harvested crops, formal corrective action plans, or other long-term measures.
-When the permittee or responsible person self-reports an incident, typically they will have already begun to implement corrective actions.
-BRS strives for long-term compliance by having permittees reassess and modify their existing procedures to prevent recurrence of incidents.
+Serious incidents (such as unauthorized or accidental releases) can require destruction of field test sites, quarantine of harvested crops, formal corrective action plans, or other long-term measures.
+When self-reports occur, authorization holders have typically already started to implement corrective actions.
+BRS strives for long-term compliance by working to reassess and modify existing procedures to prevent recurrence of incidents.

-A serious incident, or a history of lesser incidents, may prompt BRS to refer the situation to APHIS’ Investigative and Enforcement Services (IES) for further investigation.
-BRS also works closely with State Departments of Agriculture and other federal agencies, including the Food and Drug Administration, the Environmental Protection Agency and the Department of Justice, to ensure compliance with APHIS regulations.
-The Plant Protection Act provides for substantial penalties for serious infractions, including fines up to $1,116,156 and the possibility of criminal prosecution.
+BRS may refer a serious incident, or a history of incidents, to APHIS’ Investigative and Enforcement Services (IES) for further investigation.
+BRS also works closely with State/Territorial Departments of Agriculture and other government agencies, including the Food and Drug Administration, the Environmental Protection Agency and the Department of Justice, to ensure compliance with APHIS regulations.
+The Plant Protection Act authorizes broad sanctions for noncompliance, including civil penalties up to $1.1 million.

-BRS provides compliance assistance to organizations involved in biotechnology research and development, including small businesses and academic researchers, to facilitate compliance with APHIS regulations (7 CFR part 340) for the import, interstate movement, and field release of regulated genetically engineered (GE) organisms.
-Compliance assistance is provided to the regulated community through a variety of mechanisms including education, template procedures and forms, the Biotechnology Quality Management Support (BQMS) Program, and collaboration with academia and private and public stakeholders.
+BRS provides compliance assistance to those involved in biotechnology research and development, including small businesses and academic researchers, to facilitate compliance with APHIS regulations (7 CFR part 340).
+Compliance assistance is provided through a variety of mechanisms including learning opportunities, template procedures, and the Biotechnology Quality Management Support (BQMS) Program.